Swift X-ray and UV Observations of SDSS J141118.31+481257.6 During its First Ever Recorded Superoutburst: Acknowledgements

 \section{Acknowledgements}

+We acknowledge the comments of the anonymous referee, which improved this manuscript.
 We thank the \textit{Swift} team for approving and scheduling our multiple target of opportunity requests, which provided us with the data used in this paper.
 Additional thanks to Tadashi Kojima, Patrick Schmeer and Tonny Vanmunster for their reports regarding this object.
 We also thank Yuri Cavecchi for comments on the manuscript.
+We acknowledge with thanks the variable star observations from the AAVSO International Database contributed by observers worldwide and used in this research.
 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.